rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 `lxc exec proxyha mkdir /etc/haproxy/errors`

 Then we need to create each of these files in that directory.
-Note that you can do this with each filename from your LXD host with the command `lxc exec proxyha vi /etc/haproxy/errors/filename.http`, where "filename.http" references one of the below file names.
+Note that you can do this with each filename from your LXD host with the command `lxc exec proxyha vi /etc/haproxy/errors/filename.http`, where "filename.http" references one of the file names below.
 In a production environment, your company may have more specific errors that they would like to use:

 File name `400.http`: